hail2u/html-best-practices/README.md

 ### Avoid `span` element as much as possible

-`span` element is and element of last resort.
+`span` element is an element of last resort.

 Bad: